Apion family: History

 Strategius II was married to a certain Leontia.
 Their son, Apion II, received the ordinary consulship in the year 539 just shortly after he came of age, marking the family's political apogee.
 At the time, he also held the title of comes domesticorum like his father.
 In later life he became a patrikios and protopatrikios, which placed him among the senior-most members of the Byzantine Senate.
 Earlier works considered him as having been—possibly by proxy, with Apion himself remaining at Constantinople—a provincial governor in Egypt (serving as dux Thebaidos c.
 548–550 and pagarch in the Arsinoite nome ca. 556), but according to more recent research, these posts were most likely held by other members of the Apion family.

 Apion II died in 578 or 579, and his inheritance was controlled collectively for eight years by mostly unnamed heirs, after which there were three named heirs: the hypatissa Flavia Praeiecta, either the daughter of Apion II or his daughter-in-law (she appears to have been married to a Strategius), and her two sons, George and Apion III.
 George is last attested in 590 and Praiecta in 591, after which Apion III remained the sole heir of the Oxyrhynchus estates.
 Apion III married Eusebia, a scion of the Roman senatorial family of the Anicii, and had at least one son, Strategius IV.
-From letters of Pope Gregory the Great, the family lived at Constantinople.
+Letters of Pope Gregory the Great mention the family living in Constantinople at this time.
 An honorary consul and patrikios by 604/5, Apion III died in late 619 or early January 620, a fact possibly connected with the Sassanid conquest of Egypt in the same period.
 There is evidence that the Apion household existed under Persian occupation until August 626, but not after this date.

 Another important member of the family, from a collateral branch of the family resident in the Heracleopolite and Arsinoite nomes, was another Strategius (known as "pseudo-Strategius III" in some sources).
 He is first attested in 591, and, like his contemporary Apion III, was an honorary consul and patrikios, as well as pagarch in the Heracleopolite and Arsinoite nomes.
 He was involved in the reconciliation of the Syrian and Egyptian Monophysite Churches in 616, but both he and his family disappear after the Persian conquest.